WinifredEc/WinifredEc/README.md

 - 👀 I’m interested in FrontEnd
 - 🌱 I’m currently learning FrontEnd dev
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Winifred.e. c@gmail.com
+- 📫 How to reach me Winifred.e.c@gmail.com

 <!---
 WinifredEc/WinifredEc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.